 - Lightweight with Low Memory Usage: It takes about 500 MB when loaded, thereby making it one of the modest memory footprint consumers.

 Be it coding or simply your love for writing, Sublime Text provides the sleekness you need in your work.
 It is sophisticated, smart and really a class apart.
 The only drawback we could find is that the IDE is not available for free.
 While it can be downloaded and evaluated without the need to purchase it, it does require a license if you wish to use it for your regular writing.

 However, with the non-exhaustive list of delectable features, we and an entire community of developers, swears by SublimeText, especially floor:

 - Easy Changes: Instead of making the same change several times, Sublime Text helps you make several changes at once.
 With multiple selections, you can modify several lines at once.

 - Easily Customisable: All it requires is simple JSON files and you can customise menus, snippets, all you can and all you want.

 - Excellent Responsiveness: Because it is built from custom components, Sublime Text provides responsiveness that is truly unmatched.

-NetBeans is another open-source project that comes in two different flavours: NetBeans IDE and NetBeans Platform, both of which are free for use.
+NetBeans is another open-source project that comes in two different flavors: NetBeans IDE and NetBeans Platform, both of which are free for use.
 With NetBeans IDE, you can quickly and easily set up web applications as well as mobile apps.
 The IDE comes bundled with a ton of sample projects to help you get started.
 For C++ and PHP developers, it is god-sent.

-Bundled with semantic highlighting, syntax checking, in-line error indicators and much more, QT Creator ensures that you focus on what you do best: writing good code.
+Bundled with semantic highlighting, syntax checking, in-line error indicators, and much more, QT Creator ensures that you focus on what you do best: writing good code.
 As a cross-platform IDE tool, QT Creator comes packed with a code editor and a god-line visual debugger.